corpus-io/tokenize.it-smart-contracts/README.md

 * `maxAmount` - max amount of tokens to be bought denominated in its smallest subunit (e.g. WEI for Ether)
 * `tokenPrice` - price per token denoted in the currency defined in the next field, and denominated in [bits](https://docs.openzeppelin.com/contracts/2.x/crowdsales#crowdsale-rate).
 Please refer to the [price explanation](docs/price.md) for more details.
 * `currency` - ERC20 token used for the payment (e.g. USDC, WETH)
-* `token` - Token of the company based on corpustoken.sol
+* `token` - Token of the company based on Token.sol

 This contract can be paused and unpaused by the owner (the address of the deployer).
 This contract need to be given minting right with an allowance of `maxAmount` in the `token` contract.